nirvanasupermind/tachyon/README.md

 **Version 2.0.0-dev**

-Eris is a fast, lightweight dynamic programming language that supports multithreading and prototype-based object-oriented programming.
-Eris transpiles to C++11, making it highly performant compared to most other dynamic languages that rely on an interpreter or bytecode VM.
-Eris supports full multithreading, unlike other languages that have global interpreter locks or use non-thread coroutines.
+Eris is a fast, lightweight dynamic programming language that supports full multithreading and prototype-based object-oriented programming.
+Eris transpiles to C++11, making it highly performant compared to other dynamic languages that rely on an interpreter or bytecode VM.

 # Example
 ```
 var Vec2 = {
-    mag: lambda() {
+    mag: lambda(self) {
-        return Math.sqrt(this.x * this.x + this.y * this.y);
+        return Math.sqrt(self.x * self.x + self.y * self.y);
     }
 };